VinnieKhanna/County-Recommender/README.md

 6. `npm install`
 7. `npm run start` - starts up frontend at localhost:3000.
 Frontend folks should mostly be working in `src/components` and `src/App.js`.

+## Firebase Setup
+Everyone will need to make a credential file locally for firebase since it doesn't belong in version control.
+Just go to the project > settings > service accounts > generate new private key.
+Rename the downloaded file to `firebase-secrets.json` and move it to the `backend/src` directory.

 <s> - Run the following command in the terminal:
 	python3 install.py